 Castlefield Investment Partners LLP (CIP) is an Investment Management firm offering advisory and discretionary management services.
-CIP manages money for individuals, charities and corporate clients and is widely recognised for its expertise in responsible and sustainable investment.
-Offering a pragmatic approach to investment, utilising the B.E.S.T investment methodology.
+CIP manages money for individuals, charities and corporate clients and is widely recognised for its expertise in values led investment.
+Offering a pragmatic approach to investment, utilising our proprietary B.E.S.T investment methodology across the Thoughtful fund range.